LorenzDuremdes/Second-Brain/GPT-4.md

+# prompts
+1. improve the following for [[ChatGPT]]:
+	1. "how certain are we about..."? > "what's your **estimate** about..."
+		1. "Certainty" typically implies a definitive and unwavering level of confidence, while "assessment" often suggests a more nuanced evaluation that may incorporate uncertainties, probabilities, or varying degrees of confidence.^[GPT-4]

 # improvements
 1. Query: https://openai.com/research/gpt-4
    GPT-4 is a large multimodal model developed by OpenAI that accepts both image and text inputs and generates text outputs.
 It exhibits human-level performance on various professional and academic benchmarks, although it is still less capable than humans in many real-world scenarios ^[https://openai.com/research/gpt-4].
 GPT-4 has a broader general [[knowledge]] and improved problem-solving abilities compared to its predecessors, making it more creative and collaborative.
 It can generate, edit, and iterate with users on creative and technical writing tasks, such as composing songs, writing screenplays, or learning a user's writing style ^[https://openai.com/product/gpt-4?ref=louis-bouchard].